planetxpress/discord-konnfer-ksk/README.md

 ## Usage

-Ensure to tag/mention the bot user `@KSK` in Discord when using the following commands.
+Mention/tag the bot user `@KSK` when using the following commands.

 ### Command List